 Site Visit Program

-Broaden your horizons with visits to a wide variety of employers.
-CCE’s Site Visit Program provides a fun and interactive way to learn about careers with insider views into the work and culture of different organizations and industries.
-Join CCE and a group of approximately 20 other students on a tour of an employer site, meet with professionals from a variety of departments and learn what they do from day to day.
-All Site Visits also have a networking component through which you meet with HR personnel, staff members, and/or alumni working at the organization.
-Each semester, CCE targets several industries, which allows you to explore a diversity of opportunities.
+CCE’s Site Visit Program provides an interactive way to learn about careers with insider views into the work and culture of a variety of organizations and industries.
+Join CCE and a group of approximately 20 other students on a tour of an employer site, meet with professionals from the company and learn about career paths and opportunities within the field.
+We visit a wide range of employers (four per semester) so that there is something for everyone, whether you are targeting a specific industry or looking to explore your options

 How can I sign up for an upcoming site visit?

 What should I expect from a site visit?